loilo/node-js-php-data/README.md

 ## Why?

-For a PHP/JS developer, it's quite common having to convert JavaScript (or even JSON) data into a PHP array.
+For a PHP-oriented full stack developer, it's quite common having to convert JavaScript (or even JSON) data into a PHP array.
 This is tedious to do manually and I wanted a copy&paste solution.

 Therefore, the actual purpose of this package is its online demo, the package is merely a byproduct.